Worldbuilding/kaztron/dev/cogs/spotlight.md

 Start the World Spotlight.
 For use by the Spotlight Host.

-KazTronTest will announce the start of your World Spotlight and start counting down your remaining time.
+TestKaz will announce the start of your World Spotlight and start counting down your remaining time.
 You will get periodic reminders about the time remaining, as well as an announcement about the end of your World Spotlight.